FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

   POST <base-url>/Observation/example/_history/xyz/$erase

 Use the following request to erase resources within the patient compartment of the Patient with id 'example'.
 Note that AuditEvent and Provenance resources won't get erased by default.
 Additionally, resources that have been soft deleted before are not being purged.
-See the configuration details in the :ref:`Appsettings` section.
+See the configuration details in the :ref:`Appsettings` section, more specifically the ExcludeFromPatientPurge option, on how to exclude more resources from being purged.

 ::